The Oceania Project Logo

 | Photo-Identification | Genetic Data | Collaboration | DNA Analysis | Habitat Monitoring |

-Long-term Photo-Identification survey
+Long-term Photo-identification survey

-of Humpbacks in Hervey Bay
+of Humpback whales in Hervey Bay

 Owl Claw in 1994Owl Claw was first photographed in Hervey Bay by Trish in 1994 (Above).